Sudan's Bashir says protesters trying to copy Arab Spring

 Bashir’s trip to neighboring Egypt is his second foreign visit since unrest began on Dec.
 19. He has also visited Qatar.

-Speaking next to his Egyptian counterpart Abdel Fattah al-Sisi, Bashir blamed unnamed “harmful organizations” for working to destabilize the region.
+Speaking next to his Egyptian counterpart Abdel Fattah al-Sisi, Bashir blamed unidentified “harmful organizations” for working to destabilize the region.

 “We do not claim there is no problem, but it is not of the size or dimensions that some of the media portray.”